 - positive pressure ventilation, especially in preterm neonates 4

 Three main theories have been put forward to explain the formation of pneumatocoeles 1:

-- Focal collections of air within the pulmonary interstitium following inflammation and necrosis of airway wall and fistula formation with the pleura.
+- focal collections of air within the pulmonary interstitium following inflammation and necrosis of the airway wall and fistula formation with the pleura.

 Pneumatocoeles are typically asymptomatic and, if secondary to pneumonia, remain visible after septic symptoms have resolved 1.
 Occasionally pneumatoceles become large enough to compress adjacent lung and the mediastinum enough to cause respiratory or cardiovascular symptoms.

-Secondary infection may occur resulting in features of chest septis.
+Secondary infection may occur resulting in features of chest sepsis.

 When mature, pneumatoceles appear as thin walled cystic spaces within the lung parenchyma, containing air.
 However, it is important to remember that as they usually occur in the setting of infection, their appearance may vary, depending on the stage at which they are imaged.

 They tend to appear within the first week of infection and have usually resolved by week six.

 If they are imaged during formation, they may have surrounding consolidation and be difficult to distinguish from abscesses.
 Some features make the diagnosis of a pneumatocoele more likely than abscess 1: